ILIAS-eLearning/ILIAS/Modules/Chatroom/server/README.txt

 == Requirements ==

   JRE 1.6 (Java Runtime)
-    The sources has been compiled using version OpenJDK 1.6.0_20.
-If you have any problems running the chatserver using your OpenJDK please contact jposselt (at) databay.de with detailed RTE information.
+    The sources has been compiled using version OpenJDK 1.6.0_27.
+If you have any problems running the chatserver using your OpenJDK please contact mjansen (at) databay (dot) de with detailed RTE information.

   SOAP webservices must be enabled in your ILIAS administration